Reapism/SkorkEngineWeb/README.md

 ### Is the Skork engine open sourced?
 This project itself is open sourced.
 This refers to the GUI of the Skork Engine, and the interaction with the Skork-Engine framework.
 The actual Skork framework is **not open sourced** at this time.
-Since the rebirth of this project, I decided to go for a large database route and also focus most on the implementation of the framework.
+Since the rebirth of this project, I decided to go for a large database role by storing all profiles and preferences in the cloud.

 ### What is the Skork Engine framework?
 It's the barebones API for parsing text into code, compiling it, interpreting it, and running it!
-As mentioned above, this project is an **implementation** of the Skork framework.
+The Skork framework delegates an amount of resources based on the priortity.
+This project is an **implementation** of the framework.

 ### What is Skork Engine used for?
 Since its a programming language, technically, its uses are up to you.
 What makes this simplified programming language